phpfui/InstaDoc/README.md

  Two minutes to usable documentation with the following features:

 ## PHPFUI/InstaDoc Features
- * Always up to date, even with code that is not yet checked in
+ * Always up to date, even with code that is not yet checked in.
- * Send constructor information including parameters and default values to clipboard
+ * Send constructor information including parameters and default values to clipboard.
- * Child and Parent class hierarchy clearly displayed and accessable
+ * Child and Parent class hierarchy clearly displayed and accessable.
- * Quick access to highlighted PHP source with user selectable highlighting
+ * Quick access to highlighted PHP source with user selectable highlighting.
- * Quick access to the file's git history for the local repo
+ * Quick access to the file's git history for the local repo.
- * Full support for @inheritDoc tag so child method docs are displayed correctly
+ * Full support for @inheritDoc tag so child method docs are displayed correctly.
- * Documents all projects loaded via Composer automatically
+ * Documents all projects loaded via Composer automatically.
- * Tabbed documentation so you are not looking at irrelevant methods
+ * Tabbed documentation so you are not looking at irrelevant methods.
  * Alphabetized everything, no more searching unalphabetized pages!
- * Support for markdown and custom markdown pages
+ * Support for markdown and custom markdown pages.
- * Ability to generate static html files for high volume sites
+ * Ability to generate static html files for high volume sites.
- * Add any local repo directories
+ * Add any local repo directories.
- * Remove any Composer project you don't care about
+ * Remove any Composer project you don't care about.
- * 5+ line config compatible with all PHP frameworks, or standalone
+ * 5+ line config compatible with all PHP frameworks, or standalone.
- * Uses [Foundation CSS framework](https://get.foundation) for a great experience on mobile
+ * Uses [Foundation CSS framework](https://get.foundation) for a great experience on mobile.

 ### Install PHPFUI/InstaDoc (requires PHP >= 7.4)
 ```